 “Pears cannot ripen alone.
 So we ripened together.” — Meridel Le Sueur

-You’d shovel hay from the bed of a slow-moving pickup,
+from the bed of the slow-moving pickup, driverless

-I remember how the weight of your loudest threats
+I remember the weight of your loudest threats

-mapped to your hands.
+mapped onto your hands.
 You hit us to teach us a lesson,

-to be quiet, or because you couldn’t hit the boss.
+to be quiet, because you couldn’t hit the boss.

-As we got older, and bigger, you perfected your words
+As we got older, and bigger, you perfected words

 against those you had declaimed to love so fiercely.